EtherAuthority/Smart-Contracts-Library/EAGLEAI/README.md

 - transfer : This function allows to transfer token from one address to another address.
 - transferFrom : This function used by the spender to transfer token from the owner address to another address.

-## Note (Bot Protection) : If any Bot try to buy token in 4 hours then 50% token will deduct and send to contract.
+### Note (Bot Protection) : If any Bot try to buy token in 4 hours of contract depolyment then 50% token will deduct and send to contract.

 ## How to depoly contract on mainnet